< back to Government-Funded Awards

 Nomination Letters must be completed and

-signed by the Department Head nominating the candidate (see SGS Instructions to Administrators for guidelines on preparing this letter and candidate selection; to be distributed in August).
+signed by the Department Head nominating the candidate (see SGS Instructions to Administrators for guidelines on preparing this letter and candidate selection).

 Applicants will need to contact their proposed graduate unit regarding their specific student submission deadline and requirements.
 Applicants should refer to the Vanier website for